 What method will be used?

-Dried blood droplets will be collected for presence of tramadol, using a high-precision analysis technique.
+The test is not invasive.
+Dried blood droplets will be collected for presence of Tramadol, using a high-precision analysis technique.
 Positive or negative results will depend on the presence or absence of the substance in the blood (there is no threshold).
 The analysis will be carried out in a reference laboratory, with the results sent to the UCI Medical Director within a maximum of 4-5 days.

 What are the penalties?